Total Knee Replacement Surgery: Conventional, Surgical & Robotic Options

 1. What is the success rate of total knee replacement surgery?

-Success rates range between 85–95%.
-Most implants last beyond 15 years, and even longer when muscles stay strong.
+Generally success rates are considered to be 85-95%.
+Most implants last beyond 15 years, often longer when the joint stays active and muscles stay strong.

 2. How long does recovery take?

-Daily routines return in 4–6 weeks for most people.
-Full strength develops over several months.
+Daily routines return in four to six weeks for most people.
+Full strength settles in over several months.

 3. Is robotic knee replacement better than traditional surgery?

-Robotic systems improve accuracy and early recovery in many cases.
-Traditional and minimally invasive approaches still offer excellent results when used appropriately.
+Robotic assistance delivers high accuracy and a smoother early recovery in many cases.
+Traditional and minimally invasive approaches still offer excellent outcomes when used appropriately.

 4. Can both knees be replaced at once?